 Transactions in foreign currencies are recorded using the rate of exchange ruling at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are translated using the contracted rate or the rate of exchange ruling at the balance sheet date and the gains or losses on translation are included in the profit and loss account.
-Exchange differences arising from movements in spot rates are included in the profit and loss account differences arising from the interest differential elements of forward currency contracts are included in external interest income or expense.
+Exchange differences arising from movements in spot rates are included in the profit and loss account as exchange gains or losses, while those arising from the interest differential elements of forward currency contracts are included in external interest income or expense.